 01

 That patients have

 equitable access to care in their own communities

+02

-Reviewing and updating incentives and supports for physicians and allied health-care workers to practise in northern Ontario and other communities that are chronically underserviced
+Reviewing and updating

+incentives and supports for physicians and allied health-care workers to practise in northern Ontario and other communities that are chronically underserviced

+03

+Focusing on

-Focusing on education, training, innovation and opportunities for collaborative care to address doctor/health-provider shortages in remote communities
+education, training, innovation and opportunities for collaborative care to address doctor/health-provider shortages in remote communities

+04

+Creating

-Creating resourced opportunities for specialist and subspecialist trainees to undertake electives and core rotations in the north
+resourced opportunities for specialist and subspecialist trainees to undertake electives and core rotations in the north

+05

-Giving medical students and residents the skills and opportunities they need to be confident in choosing rural and remote practices
+Giving medical students

+and residents the skills and opportunities they need to be confident in choosing rural and remote practices 06

 Focusing on innovative

 culturally sensitive education and training opportunities addressing physician and other health-provider shortages in rural and remote communities

 07

 Focusing on

 the profound and disproportionate impact of the opioid crisis and mental health issues in northern Ontario

-80
+08

 More social workers,

 mental health and addiction care providers and resources for children's mental health

 09

 Enhancing internet connectivity

-in remote areas to support virtual care, keeping in mind that virtual care will not solve health human resources problems in northern Ontario and should not replace in-person care
+in remote areas to support virtual care, keeping in mind that virtual care will not solve health human resources problems in northern Ontario and should not replace in-person care 10

 A recognition of

 the specific need for local access to culturally safe and linguistically appropriate health care for northern Ontario's francophone population and Indigenous Peoples

 11

 A collaborative partnership

-with Indigenous Services Canada and Health Canada to address issues of safe drinking water and adequacy of healthcare facilities and resources in Indigenous communities
+with Indigenous Services Canada and Health Canada to address issues of safe drinking water and adequacy of healthcare facilities and resources in Indigenous communities 12

-12

 Using a harm-reduction

 anti-oppressive lens, addressing the education gaps in Indigenous communities and non-Indigenous communities, as health is directly affected by education

-PATIENT NAME Ontario "Ontario's large geographical and cultural nature presents a challenge for health-care leadership.
-Nowhere is the challenge greater than in northern Ontario.
-Fortunately, Ontario has the right people and resources to meet the challenge of building a world leading health-care system that is equitable, effective and accessible.
+accessible.
 Though progress has been made, Ontario still has much left to do, especially in northern Ontario."
 Dr. Stephen Cooper, family physician, Manitoulin Island